JuliaPOMDP/POMDPs.jl/docs/src/def_updater.md

 pomdp = BabyPOMDP()
 policy = RandomPolicy(pomdp, rng=MersenneTwister(1))
 up = HistoryUpdater()

+# within stepthrough initialize_belief is called on the initial state distribution of the pomdp, then update is called at each step.
 for b in stepthrough(pomdp, policy, up, "b", rng=MersenneTwister(2), max_steps=5)
     @show b
 end